Otterdays/GAME-Voxel-Arena/documents/ARCHITECTURE.md

 The game flow has been updated to provide more structured navigation from the main menu:
 *   **Start Menu:** Now features 'Single Player' and 'Multiplayer' options.
 The 'Multiplayer' option is currently a placeholder.
 *   **Single Player Flow:** Selecting 'Single Player' transitions to a new 'Map Selection' menu.
 *   **Map Selection Menu:** Allows the player to choose a map before starting the game.
-It dynamically displays available maps (e.g., 'Classic Arena', 'Big Arena') as visually distinct buttons.
-Selected maps are highlighted with a glowing effect.
+It dynamically displays available maps (e.g., 'Classic Arena', 'Big Arena') as visually distinct buttons with glowing highlights for selection.
 A 'Start Map' button initiates the game with the selected map, and a 'Back' button returns to the main menu.

+## Settings Management

+To provide a robust and user-friendly settings experience, a temporary settings system has been implemented:
+*   **Temporary Settings (`tempSettings`):** All changes made in the settings UI (volume, keybinds, video options) are applied to a temporary copy of the settings (`tempSettings`) first.
+*   **Apply/Cancel:** Changes only take effect in the game and are saved to `localStorage` when the 'Apply' button is clicked.
+The 'Cancel' button discards all pending changes and reverts the UI to the last applied settings.
+*   **Confirmation Prompt:** A temporary "Settings Applied!" message is displayed after successful application.
+*   **Keybind Rebinding:** Keybinds can be rebound by clicking their respective buttons.
+A tooltip instructs the player, and the button displays "..." during the rebinding process.
+The system captures the next key or mouse click to set the new bind.

+## Audio System

+*   **Main Menu Music:** A background music track (`audio/main.wav`) plays and loops when the game is in a menu state.
+*   **Fade-in Effect:** The music fades in smoothly from a low volume (quarter of target volume) to the full set volume over 1 second when it starts playing.
+*   **Volume Control:** A "Music Volume" slider in the audio settings allows players to adjust the music's volume.
+*   **Autoplay Policy:** Due to browser autoplay policies, music playback is initiated (AudioContext resumed) on the first user gesture on the page.

 ## Custom GUI and Mouse System (Soft Pause Menu)